ZTNA is a security feature that replaces implicit trust and requires continuous verification in order to gain access to networked systems. |

 What is Open Systems ZTNA?

 Open Systems offers ZTNA as a stand-alone product or an add-on to its Enterprise and Enterprise+ SASE services.
-Like other cloud security services, Open Systems intelligently routes incoming traffic through one of its PoPs to minimize that network path and latency and disaggregates the ZTNA enforcement engine from the identity management system (IAM), providing flexibility in the choice of user directory and SSO federation protocol and supports on-premises ZTNA enforcement points.
+Like other cloud security services, Open Systems intelligently routes incoming traffic through one of its PoPs to minimise that network path and latency and disaggregates the ZTNA enforcement engine from the identity management system (IAM), providing flexibility in the choice of user directory and SSO federation protocol and supports on-premises ZTNA enforcement points.

 Open Systems provides both agentless browser/cloud-based and agent-based clients.
 Agentless implementations support HTTPS, SSH and RDP while agent-based deployments route all traffic over encrypted links to a secure Web gateway (SWG).
 Both clients support 2FA and security controls for enterprise and SaaS applications, individual users and groups, device signature and an XDR (extended detection and response) risk score.

-Open Systems ZTNASource: Open Systems ZTNA product brief
+Source: Open Systems ZTNA product brief

 What is Palo Alto ZTNA?

 Palo Alto supports zero trust policies on its NGFW via authenticated access to network segments using Active Directory or similar IAM.
 It also includes ZTNA in its Prisma Cloud and Access SASE product which protects both edge networks and remote users.
 Prisma Cloud uses identity-based microsegmentation to control traffic and access based on user and application IDs instead of IP addresses.
-Prisma Cloud can automatically discover and learn application communication behaviors inside and across clouds.
-After applications are tied to a unique ID, Prisma Cloud automatically maps application communication behaviors inside and across clouds, which administrators can use to set restrictive policies that isolate workloads.
+Prisma Cloud can automatically discover and learn application communication behaviours inside and across clouds.
+After applications are tied to a unique ID, Prisma Cloud automatically maps application communication behaviours inside and across clouds, which administrators can use to set restrictive policies that isolate workloads.

-Prisma Access consolidates its networking and security capabilities, including FWaaS, into a single cloud-delivered SASE platform which automatically establishes an IPsec/SSL tunnel to the cloud control plane for policy enforcement, including malware detection, DLP, and malicious behaviors after connection.
+Prisma Access consolidates its networking and security capabilities, including FWaaS, into a single cloud-delivered SASE platform which automatically establishes an IPsec/SSL tunnel to the cloud control plane for policy enforcement, including malware detection, DLP, and malicious behaviours after connection.
 Policies are based on RBAC and Prisma Access supports both agentless and agent-based clients.
 Palo Alto uses more than 100 PoPs in 77 countries to onboard Prisma Access and Cloud traffic and promises five-nines availability per month (26 seconds of downtime).

 What is Versa Networks ZTNA?